Anish-Malla/Twitch-plays-League-of-Legends/README.md

 # Twitch-plays-League-of-Legends
 Using this python script twitch chat can control all of your abilities and summoner spells in League of Legends.
+You could add more functions such as movement control but made it is simple with the chat only being able to control keyboard presses (q, w, e, r, d, f)

+# YouTube Video
-I made a video as well, check it out if you can:)
+I made a video about this check it out if you can :)
+Link: